nickjbrowning/cscs-docs/docs/software/sciapps/lammps.md

 numactl --cpunodebind=$NUMA_NODE --membind=$NUMA_NODE "$@"
 ```

-With the above scripts, you can launch a LAMMPS+kokkos calculation on 2 nodes, using 4 MPI ranks per node and 4 GPUs per node with:
+With the above scripts, you can launch a LAMMPS + Kokkos calculation on 2 nodes, using 4 MPI ranks per node and 4 GPUs per node with:

 ```bash
 sbatch run_lammps_kokkos.sh